 The exercises chosen depend of course on the skill.
 The whole thing mentioned above is One Round.

 - You did the stretching, you did the strengthening following the stretching.
 That is one round.

 - Next you do a Second Round.
-Kinesiological Stretching Techniques are repeated.
+Zaichik Stretching Techniques are repeated.
 Usually with additional reps or with modalities added.

-- After the KST are done, strength exercises are repeated.
+- After the ZST are done, strength exercises are repeated.

 - This is Second Round.
 A beginner will usually do 1-2 rounds.